-Nurses work with many other professionals in developing a plan for care to fit each individual patient including doctors, social workers, dietitians, pharmacists, respiratory therapists and physical, occupational and speech therapists.
+Nurses work with many other professionals in developing a plan for care to fit each individual patient including doctors, social workers, dietitians, pharmacists, respiratory therapists and physical, occupational and speech therapists, patient care techs and nurse assistants.
 Patients and their families are also highly involved in establishing the plan of care.

 Intensive Care Unit

 Pella Regional’s 4-bed Intensive Care Unit (ICU) provides highly skilled nursing for critically ill patients.
 Using advanced patient monitoring technology and sophisticated medical equipment, we provide continuous, comprehensive care for patients with serious conditions.

 The nursing staff provides around-the-clock intensive monitoring and treatment of patients seven days a week.
 Intensive care has been shown to benefit patients who are severely ill and medically unstable—that is, they have a potentially life-threatening disease or disorder.
 Special monitoring equipment keeps our nurses constantly informed about each critically ill patient’s vital signs and alerts the staff to any changes in a patient’s condition.

 To meet each patient’s unique needs, Pella Regional’s staff members follow a multi-disciplinary approach that involves doctors, specially trained nurses, dieticians, pharmacists, physical and respiratory therapists and social services.
 Our team is dedicated to providing expert care for patients.